Fermion Mass Hierarchies, Large Lepton Mixing and Residual Modular Symmetries: Introduction

 In the present article we develop the formalism that allows to construct models in which the fermion (e.g.~charged-lepton and quark) mass hierarchies follow solely from the properties of the modular forms present in the fermion mass matrices, thus avoiding the fine-tuning without the need to introduce extra fields.
 We consider theories described by a modular group \(\Gamma'_N\) with \(N\leq 5\) (which encompasses the unprimed \(\Gamma_N\)).
 It was noticed in \cite{Novichkov:2018ovf} and further exploited in \cite{Novichkov:2018yse,Novichkov:2018nkm,Okada:2020brs} that for the three fixed points of the VEV of \(\tau\) in the modular group fundamental domain, \(\tau_\text{sym} = i\), \(\tau_\text{sym} = \omega \equiv \exp(i\,2\pi/ 3) = -\,1/2 + i\sqrt{3}/2\) (the `left cusp'), and \(\tau_\text{sym} = i\infty\), the theories based on the \(\Gamma_N\) invariance have respectively \(\mathbb{Z}^{S}_2\), \(\mathbb{Z}^{ST}_3\), and \(\mathbb{Z}^{T}_N\) residual symmetries.
 In the case of the double cover groups \(\Gamma^\prime_N\), the \(\mathbb{Z}^{S}_2\) residual symmetry is replaced by the \(\mathbb{Z}^{S}_4\) and there is an additional \(\mathbb{Z}_2^R\) symmetry that is unbroken for any value of \(\tau\) (see~\cite{Novichkov:2020eep} for further details).
 The indicated residual symmetries play a crucial role in our analysis.

 The fermion mass matrices are strongly constrained in the points of residual symmetries.
-This suggests that fine-tuning could be avoided in the vicinity of these points if the charged-lepton and quark mass hierarchies follow from the properties of the modular forms present in the corresponding fermion mass matrices rather than being determined by the values of the accompanying constants also present in the matrices.
+This suggests that fine-tuning could be avoided in the vicinity of these points if the charged-lepton and quark mass hierarchies follow from the properties of the modular forms present in the corresponding fermion mass matrices \footnote{ In the case of \(\tau_{\text{sym}} = i \infty\) this idea is related to the fact that Yukawa couplings may become suppressed in the limit of large \(\im \tau\), which was originally noticed in the context of string theory.
+More specifically, the Yukawa couplings of twisted fields in heterotic orbifold models were shown to be exponentially suppressed by \(d^2 \propto \im \tau\) (cf.~eq.~\eqref{eq:q}), where \(d\) is the distance between the fixed points to which the fields are attached \cite{Hamidi:1986vh,Dixon:1986qv} (see also \cite{Lauer:1989ax,Lauer:1990tm}).
+This mechanism was suggested as a possible origin of the observed hierarchies of quark and lepton masses (see, e.g., \cite{Ibanez:1986ka,Casas:1992zt}). } rather than being determined by the values of the accompanying constants also present in the matrices.
 Relatively small deviations of the modulus VEV from the symmetric point might also be needed to ensure the breaking of the CP symmetry~\cite{Novichkov:2019sqv}.

 We note that in~\cite{Okada:2020ukr} flavour models in the vicinity of the residual symmetry fixed points, \(\tau_\text{sym}=i, \omega, i\infty\), have been investigated within the modular invariant \(A_4\) framework (\(N=3\)).
 The authors find viable lepton (quark) flavour models in the vicinity of each of three residual symmetry values of \(\tau_\text{sym}\) (of \(\tau_\text{sym} = i\)), in which the mixing arises seemingly without fine-tuning.
 At the same time, the charged-lepton and quark mass hierarchies are obtained by fine-tuning the values of the constants present in the respective mass matrices.